ViralTexts/gtr-clusters/clusters/18621108-sn83016348-OurRecipeForCuringMeat.md

 found in salt and sugar.
 If this receipt is strict­
 ly followed, it will require only a single trial to
 proro its superiority over the common way or
-most ways of putting down meat
+most ways of putting down meat.
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:mohi:batch_mohi_felice_ver01:data:sn87052128:00200292170:1875010101:0639/pct:43.100000,48.286659,16.900000,12.002087/!600,600/0/default.jpg"/>
 </td>